ThalesGroup/OIDC-Sample-Application-CSharp/README.md

 2. Open OIDCSampleApplication.sln in the visual Studio
 3. Run the Application from Visual Studio by pressing F5 key
 4. Application will open in browser to Authenticate

+# If Client is Public
+1. If your Client is public, do not change the Client Secret.
+2. ClientSecret will be ignored for public client

+# By Default Sample app is running for Authorization and Implicit flow.

+# Only Authorization Flow
+1. By Default Sample app is running for Authorization and Implicit flow.
+2. If you want the app to be running only in Authorization flow.
+3. Change the public const string ResponseType = "code id_token"; in Constants.cs
+4. it should be public const string ResponseType = "code";

+# Only Implicit Flow
+1. By Default Sample app is running for Authorization and Implicit flow.
+2. If you want the app to be running only in Implicit flow.
+3. Change the public const string ResponseType = "code id_token"; in Constants.cs
+4. it should be public const string ResponseType = "id_token";